-- Identify a link Trustee for SEND. - Ensure that, where the 'responsible person', the Headteacher or the appropriate director, has been informed by the LA that a student has a special educational needs, that those needs are made known to all who are likely to teach them. - Ensure that all teachers are aware of the importance of identifying and providing for, those students who have SEND. - Ensure that a student with SEND joins in the activities of the Academy with students who do not have SEND, so far as is reasonably practical and compatible with the student receiving the SEND provision their learning needs call for, the efficient education of the students with whom they are educated, and the efficient use of resources. - Ensure that parents / carers are notified of a decision by the Academy that SEND Provision is being made for their child. - Admit the young person for whom an EHC plan is maintained under liaison with the Local Authority
+- Identify a link Trustee for SEND. - Ensure that, where the 'responsible person', the Headteacher or the appropriate director, has been informed by the LA that a student has a special educational needs, that those needs are made known to all who are likely to teach them. - Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out - Ensure that all teachers are aware of the importance of identifying and providing for, those students who have SEND. - Ensure that a student with SEND joins in the activities of the Academy with students who do not have SEND, so far as is reasonably practical and compatible with the student receiving the SEND provision their learning needs call for, the efficient education of the students with whom they are educated, and the efficient use of resources.

+- Ensure that parents / carers are notified of a decision by the Academy that SEND Provision is being made for their child. - Make sure that the school has arrangements in place to support any pupils with medical conditions - Provide access to a broad and balanced curriculum - Admit the young person for whom an EHC plan is maintained under liaison with the Local Authority - Make sure that all pupils from year 8 until year 11 are provided with independent careers advice